stateful/vscode-runme/walkthroughs/1-features.md

 ## Save outputs

 Configure the autosave feature to automatically save your outputs, ensuring you never lose valuable information.
-All saved outputs are securely stored on the Runme cloud.
 You can turn off/on the autosave at anytime you desire.

 ![save-output](https://github.com/stateful/vscode-runme/assets/36479528/53a35835-f1cc-4d4e-952b-a42b63d2338d)